 Alice Jones Webb

 There are thousands of optics available for the AR-15.
-With so many options to choose from, it can be easy to feel overwhelmed by the possibilities.
-Let’s take a look at the different types of optics available to the modern shooter.
+With so many options to choose from, it’s easy to feel overwhelmed by the possibilities.
+Let’s look at the types of optics available to the modern shooter.
 Once you understand the options and what they do best, it will be much easier to find the best new optic for your AR.

 Red Dot Sights

-In recent years, “red dot” has become a sort of blanket term used to refer to any optic (including reflex, red dots, and holographic sights) that projects a red reticle through the field of view and onto the target.
-While their general function is the same, some of these sights use different technology to produce the reticle.
+In recent years, “red dot” has become a blanket term for any optic (including reflex, red dots, and holographic sights) that projects a red reticle through the field of view and onto the target.
+While their general function is the same, some of these sights use vastly different technology.

-One of the most popular optic styles in the world of AR-15s, red dot sights are basically electronic sighting systems.
-Red dots use modern light emitting diodes (LEDs) to project a dot-shaped aiming point from behind an objective lens covered with a partial mirror coating.
+One of the most popular optic styles for AR-15s, red dot sights are basically electronic sighting systems.
+Red dots use light emitting diodes (LEDs) to project a dot-shaped aiming point from behind an objective lens covered with a partial mirror coating.
 The aiming point (which is usually red) is reflected off the back of the objective lens toward the shooter’s eye.
-To aim, the shooter simply places the red dot over the target before squeezing the trigger.
+To aim, the shooter simply places the red dot over the target and squeezes the trigger.

-Using a red dot sight is helpful when you need to engage close-range targets with speed and accuracy.
-They can also be a great option for hitting multiple or moving targets.
+A red dot sight is helpful when you need to engage close-range targets with speed and accuracy.
+Red dots are also a great option when encountering multiple or moving targets.

-Because red dots are intuitive sights, they are perfect options for your home defense weapon.
-They can help you make fast, accurate shots, even when your shooting skills may be handicapped by stress and adrenaline.
+Because red dots are intuitive, they are perfect for home defense weapons.
+They can help you make fast, accurate shots, even when your shooting skills are handicapped by stress and adrenaline.

-Since the technology used in holographic sights is more complicated than that used in a traditional red dot, holo sights are generally much more expensive.
+Since the technology used in holographic sights is more complicated than that used in traditional red dots, holo sights are much more expensive.
 Expect to spend at least $400 on the cheapest holo sight.
 However, because these sights are easy to use, highly accurate, and virtually indestructible, many shooters agree they are well worth the investment.

 Unlike traditional scopes that use a series of lenses to magnify an image, prism (or prismatic) scopes use a special glass prism.
 The design makes prism scopes lighter and more compact than a traditional riflescope.
 Because they are significantly shorter than a traditional scope, prism scopes are a great option for shorter AR-15s, especially those with limited rail space.